 How long should the tights be?

 Many of the tights being offered in stores for sale tend to be long and reach just the ankle of the foot.
-However there are the shorter versions like the ¾ tights or the short like tights.
-The long tights tend to have elastic hooks that are strapped around ones foot arch hence hindering any form of riding up of the pants.
+However, there are the shorter versions of the ¾ tights or the short like tights.
+The long tights tend to have elastic hooks that are strapped to one’s foot arch hence hindering any form of riding up of the pants.
 Ideal for runners who run in terrains that are rough.
 They are also preferred by runners who want maximum coverage but still want to enjoy the compression feel offered by running tights.
 They also offer protection from any form of harsh weather running condition.
 The shorter tights are suitable for warmer running climatic conditions.

 Planning the pockets of your running tights?

 When running or doing any form of workout, athletes tend to make sure they can achieve being lightweight as much as possible.
 Carrying close to nothing in their pockets.
 You won’t find an athlete with a backpack full of gears when going for a run.
 That’s why when picking out your tights, make sure they have pockets that can only store the most important but basic things that you relay need during the workout.
 Also, they should store the items without distracting you or be poking your skin.
 Most pockets in tights can only store small things like cards, energy chews or car keys.
 Though some can store even mobile phones.
 To make sure your valuables don’t run the risk of dropping make sure the pockets have zippers for enhanced safety.